-At breakfast I met a policeman / biker who was training at the nearby military base at Catterick Bridge.
+At breakfast I met a policeman / biker who was training at the nearby military base near Catterick Bridge.
 He had ridden his bicycle on four 1000-mile charity rides, each completed in 7 days.
 What an event that would be!

 While enjoying the walk, I wondered about the knights on their mighty horses, carriages, or ox-carts that would have traveled this same route centuries ago as they made their way to Richmond.

 Emerging from the forest, there was a lovely view of the River Swale as it made its way through Swaldale.